DcRonan/ror-social-scaffold/README.md

 ## Description

-> The aim of the project was to create a social media app that you can create friendships, posts, comments and likes.
+> The project aimed to create a social media app that you can create friendships, posts, comments and likes.

 ## Live Demo
 [Heroku link](https://safe-crag-08093.herokuapp.com)